api-platform/docs/core/filters.md

 ## Numeric Filter

-The numeric filter allow you to search on numeric fields and value.
+The numeric filter allows you to search on numeric fields and values.

 Syntax: `?property=int|bigint|decimal...`